Protecting Aerospace Devices via an Ion-Material Interaction Benchmark

 The good agreement between the approaches in the model and experiment demonstrates that the COMSOL® software provides engineers with the tools needed to accurately examine ion-material interactions.
 They can then use this knowledge to confidently design electronic systems that resist SEEs.

 Want to try the benchmark example yourself?
-Clicking the button below takes you to the Application Gallery, where you can download the documentation for the Ion Range Benchmark model and, if you have a COMSOL Access account and valid software license, the MPH-files.
+Clicking the button below takes you to the Application Gallery, where you can download the documentation for the Ion Range Benchmark model and the MPH-files.

 - Brodzik, M. J. and K. W. Knowles.
 2002.
 EASE-Grid: A Versatile Set of Equal-Area Projections and Grids in M. Goodchild (Ed.)
 Discrete Global Grids.
 Santa Barbara, California USA: National Center for Geographic Information & Analysis.